 NB: These settings only affect the playback volume on your PC.
+Bass and drum levels are set independently on the PS02.

-- Changing the bass sound: The user can scroll through and select the desired playback bass sound from the Bass sound menu in the Midi menu. - To load a bass pattern only: Ensure that only the "Bass" button (in the functions bar) is active before loading a new pattern. - To load a drum pattern only: Ensure that only the "Drums" button (in the functions bar) is active before loading a new pattern. - To Delete the displayed Rhythm pattern: Select "Clear" from the "Pattern" menu - To delete all bass events only: Select "Clear (Bass only)" from the "Pattern" menu. - To delete all drum events only: Select "Clear (Drums only)".

-- To transfer a drum and/or bass part from one Rhythm Pattern to the current pattern: Select a "source" pattern from the "Pattern name list" (open a new pattern file if necessary), and chose "Add Pattern" from the "File" menu.
-Use the "Drums" and "Bass" buttons to control whether to add the bass or drums component of a new pattern to the existing one.
+- Changing the bass sound: The user can scroll through and select the desired playback bass sound from the Bass selection box in the functions bar. - To load a bass pattern only: Ensure that only the Bass check box (in the functions bar) is ticked before loading a new pattern. - To load a drum pattern only: Ensure that only the "Drums" check box (in the functions bar) is ticked before loading a new pattern. - To Delete the displayed Rhythm pattern : Select "Reset events" from the "pattern" menu (Alternatively if you also want to change the parameters of the Arrange Grid, select "Build new pattern" from the "Pattern" menu). - To delete all bass events only: Select "Reset events (Bass only)" from the "Pattern" menu. - To delete all drum events only: Select "Reset events (Drums only)". - To transfer a drum and/or bass part from one Rhythm Pattern to the current pattern: Select a "source" pattern from the "pattern name list" (open a new songfile if necessary), and chose "Add PS02 pattern" from the "File" menu.
+Use the "Drums" and "Bass" check boxes to control whether to add the bass or drums component of a new pattern to the existing one.

 This will add the drum and or bass parts of the source pattern to the current pattern without overwriting the latter.
-This can also be done through the Auto function (see below). - Auto function: Checking the "auto" box allows the user to automatically load patterns by just clicking on the pattern name.
-The "Bass" and "Drums" buttons remain active as described above.
+This can also be done through the Auto function (see below).

+• "Auto" function: Checking the "auto" box allows the user to automatically load patterns by just clicking on the pattern name.
+The "Bass" and "drums" check boxes remain active as described above.